 This is a presentation that can help you understand program goals.

-- Projects that have been done by other T3 Alliance programs, and what might be done by your program.
+- Projects that have been done by other T³ Alliance sites, and what might be done by your site.

 This is a presentation that describes some projects that were done by T³ Alliance programs and some questions that you may want to consider as you outline possible community projects.

 - Understand what the expectations will be for a member of this class or club.